orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Object | Boolean`.

 Use this property to provide a config to your http client or completly remove the request options property from the generated files.

+#### formData

+Type: `Boolean`.

+Default Value: `true`.

+Use this property to disable the auto generation of form data if you use multipart